 You can use Adapter as a simple transcoding software for video files in prepartion for uploading them to DeakinAir.

-MAC version download:
+PC / MAC version download:

 The following guide will help you through the simple steps to transcode your file/s to a suitable upload format for DeakinAir.
 Should you need something more complex it is suggested that you use Adobe Media Encoder software, which can also be found on the Deakin Self Service Software Catalogue.